lutzfischer/xiFDR/README.md

 will generate several files:

 - Summary file: a file containing a summary of the FDR calculation, results and all settings
-- CSM file: a file containing all crosslink spectra matches passing the threshold.
+- CSM file: a file containing all crosslink spectra matches passing all thresholds.
 This file can be uploaded to xiview.org for visualization
-- peptide pairs file: a file containing all peptide pairs passing the threshold
+- peptide pairs file: a file containing all peptide pairs passing all thresholds
-- protein groups file: all protein groups passing the threshold (i.e. including ambiguity when a peptide cannot be assigned to an individual protein)
+- protein groups file: all protein groups passing all thresholds (i.e. including ambiguity when a peptide cannot be assigned to an individual protein)
-- Links file: all the crosslinked residue pairs passing the threshold
+- Links file: all the crosslinked residue pairs passing all thresholds
-- PPI file: all the protein-protein interactions passing the thresold.
+- PPI file: all the protein-protein interactions passing all thresholds.

 Each file contains information about the FDR, local FDR (if enabled), posterior error probability, target/decoy nature of each match, as well as the peakfile of origin.